 Southerners like to be social and though this may be a large city, that city mentality is not hard or cold.
 You’ll still find lots of charm from everyone you meet.
 This is a benefit if you are moving to Dallas and you don’t know anyone!

-It’s never all roses and daffodils.
-There are some cons as well and we would much rather give you all the information you need to decide about moving to Dallas.
+While there are many good things about Dallas, Texas, It’s never all roses and daffodils.
+Firehouse Movers notes that there are some cons as well and we would much rather give you all the information you need to decide about moving to Dallas.
 These are the worst thing about living in Dallas.
 Take them with a grain of salt!